lymanepp/lymanepp.github.io/docs/blog/2024-08-02-what-the-bible-says-about-same-sex-attraction.md

 - **1 Corinthians 6:9-10**
   In this passage, Paul lists behaviors that are incompatible with inheriting the kingdom of God: "Or do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God."

   The phrase "men who practice homosexuality" is translated from two Greek words: *malakoi* and *arsenokoitai*.
-While there is debate about the precise meanings, it is generally understood that these terms refer to different aspects of same-sex behavior.
+While there is debate about the precise meanings, it is generally understood that these terms refer to different aspects of same-sex sexual behavior.

 - **1 Timothy 1:9-10**
   Another Pauline passage lists "those who strike their fathers and mothers, for murderers, the sexually immoral, men who practice homosexuality, enslavers, liars, perjurers, and whatever else is contrary to sound doctrine."
 Here, acting on same-sex desires is grouped with other sins, emphasizing its incompatibility with Christian teaching.